fatihbucak/PieceMoverForLichess/README.md

 Google Chrome

 # Usage
-This extension hasn't been live in the Chrome Web Store yet.
-You can download the repository and install it in your Chrome Browser.
+This extension is live in the Chrome Web Store and the link is given above, also you can download the repository and install it in your Chrome Browser.
 - Download this repository.
 (Clone or download -> Download ZIP)
 - Extract the ZIP file into a folder.
 - Launch Chrome Browser.